Parent Fellowship Focuses on Team-Based Learning

-Associate Professor of Management Dr. Jane Parent is serving as Faculty Fellow at the Center for Excellence in Teaching and Learning this year, doing research into Team Based Learning and its effectiveness and offering Team Based Learning workshops and coaching to her fellow faculty members to enhance their skill at implementing this unique teaching tool into their course design.
+Associate Professor of Management Jane Parent is serving as Faculty Fellow at the Center for Excellence in Teaching and Learning, where she will offer workshops and coaching to her fellow faculty members.

 Working successfully in teams is a basic expectation in most organizations.
 So, why not introduce students to that expectation in their college courses?